 MORE: How we rate cars

 With this redesign, the Accent adopts a more upscale, mature look shared with the company's Elantra compact sedan lineup.
 A wide grille with horizontal chrome bars gives it the latest version of the company's signature face now seen on nearly all of its models.
 Inside, it gets a slimmed-down version of the Elantra's dashboard.
-A 7.0-inch touchscreen equipped with Apple CarPlay and Android Auto compatibility will be offered on certain models, but Hyundai hasn't yet detailed specs for the American market.
+A 7.0-inch touchscreen equipped with Apple CarPlay and Android Auto compatibility will be offered on certain models, but Hyundai hasn't yet detailed specs for the American market and it has not confirmed weather the small car will be sold here as a sedan, a hatchback, or both.

 The Accent makes a big step forward in terms of available safety tech.
 For the first time, Hyundai will offer automatic emergency braking on its subcompact.
 The current model scores especially poorly in our ratings for its safety on account of rough results in crash tests and limited optional and standard safety tech above what's federally mandated.